PotHix/pothix.github.com/content/post/2019-year-in-review.md

 already expecting to not have 500%+ on my Discovery as I had in 2017.
 My Discovery this time is mostly related to Pops Staples, which is awesome BTW.

-As usual, I'm listening to a **lot of Heavy and Threash metal, along with a lot of Soundtracks, which is mostly Howard Shore** (no news here).
+As usual, I'm listening to a **lot of Heavy and Thrash metal, along with a lot of Soundtracks, which is mostly Howard Shore** (no news here).

 In 2017, I listened to more music between 20:00 nad 21:00 and how it changed between 10:00 and 11:00.
-I believe it's because I changed even more my routine to be even more a morning person.
+I believe it's because I changed, even more, my routine to be even more a morning person.
 I usually use music to focus or to create the mood for the day, so it would make sense.

 I have no idea why Thursday is the big outlier this year.
-Maybe because I'm afraid about the end of the week and I'm using music to concentrate to deliver everything I postponed during Monday, Thuesday, and Wednesday?
+Maybe because I'm afraid about the end of the week and I'm using music to concentrate to deliver everything I postponed on Monday, Tuesday, and Wednesday?
 LOL

 [Exist.io](https://exist.io/?referred_by=pothix) also provided data about the songs I listened to (via Last.fm):